EMATech/DenonRemote/README.md

 - [x] Systray/Taskbar support using [pystray](https://pypi.org/project/pystray/)
 - [x] Only one instance is allowed (Microsoft Windows only)
 - [X] Option to make window stay always on top (Microsoft Windows only)
-- [x] Touch doesn’t activate the window and doesn’t steal focus (Microsoft Windows only)
+- [x] Touch doesn't activate the window and doesn't steal focus (Microsoft Windows only)
 - [x] Trigger events without having to activate the window first (Microsoft Windows only)
 - [ ] Draw it on the first touch enabled display if available instead of the main one